by Penny Wheat, Chair 2020 Alachua County Charter Review Commission

 First, the amendment would remove a provision that unconstitutionally prohibits protections based on sexual orientation, sexual preference, or similar characteristics.

-Second, the amendment removes a provision that imposes unconstitutional residency requirements for Alachua County Commission candidate qualifying.
-The Florida Constitution [Article VIII, Sec.
+Second, the amendment would remove a provision that imposes unconstitutional residency requirements for Alachua County Commission candidate qualifying.
+Florida Constitution [Article VIII, Sec.
 1(e)] and Florida Law require County Commission candidates to reside in their district upon election.

-Candidate Treasurer Reports – This amendment retains the existing requirement that candidates for county office file campaign treasurer reports electronically but removes the requirement that they also file the same campaign treasurer reports on paper.
-This amendment modernizes the campaign finance disclosure process in Alachua County, and was suggested by the Supervisor of Elections.
+If approved by voters, this amendment retains the existing requirement that candidates for county office file campaign treasurer reports electronically — but removes the requirement that they also file the same campaign treasurer reports on paper.
+Suggested by the Supervisor of Elections, this amendment modernizes the campaign finance disclosure process in Alachua County.

 These ballot proposals, in English and Spanish; an explanation of the ballot items; the Final Report; Florida law on County Commission residency requirements; a link to the County Charter; and other documents are available on the CRC website: http://ac2020crc.us/ The Alachua County webpage https://alachuacounty.us/Pages/AlachuaCounty.aspx has a link to a further explanation of County charter amendments and a YouTube video.